-This module focuses on how planet Earth has changed physically and biologically through geological time and introduces the principles of stratigraphy and palaeontology.
+This module focuses on how planet Earth has changed physically and biologically through geological time and it will introduce the principles of stratigraphy and palaeontology.

-The concepts of deep-time and the geological timescale are developed and provide a fundamental framework for studies in Geological and Earth Sciences.
-Through lectures, case studies are presented from the geological timescale that address key events in Earth history including the plate tectonic and palaeogeographic history of the planet, the development of global biogeochemical cycles, profound episodes of evolutionary diversification and extinction, as well as global patterns of climate and environment change through time.
-Integrating lecture and practical content the module will introduce invertebrate macrofossils and trace fossils, and their modes of preservation, and palaeontological topics dealt with include the classification, morphology and modes of life and geological importance of trilobites, brachiopods, molluscs, graptolites, echinoderms and corals.
-Trace fossils are dealt with in terms of their classification and evidence for organism:sediment interactions.
+The concepts of deep-time and the geological timescale will be developed and provide a fundamental framework for studies in Geological and Earth Sciences.
+Through lectures, case studies will be presented from the geological timescale that address key events in the Earth's history, including the plate tectonic and palaeogeographic history of the planet, the development of global biogeochemical cycles, profound episodes of evolutionary diversification and extinction, as well as global patterns of climate and environment change through time.
+Integrating lecture and practical content, the module will introduce invertebrate macrofossils and trace fossils, and their modes of preservation.
+Palaeontological topics will include the classification, morphology, modes of life and geological importance of trilobites, brachiopods, molluscs, graptolites, echinoderms and corals.
+Trace fossils will also be explored in terms of their classification and evidence for organism:sediment interactions.

 - Practical assessments